iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 As soon as I booted up my first batch of 32 t2.nano instances, I noticed an unexpected situation: The manager server is running at constant 100% CPU load.
 Because Lightsail instances are backed by EC2 T2 series, I knew it wouldn't sustain for long before having its CPU throttled due to insufficient CPU credits.
 So I cut off two spider clients, and launched an m5.large instance for the control center.

 Things went on smoothly for a while, and before the job pool depleted, I could gather 500k to 600k results (up to 30 per page).
 I re-created the pool from scratch a few times, shuffled it each time, and restarted the whole spider swarm.
 Every time I "refreshed" the database, I could gather another 500k to 600k results, and things went strange in the same mysterious way.
-The point is, I estimated that there'd be a total of 30M results, so 500k to 600k was really a small portion.
+The problem was, I estimated that there'd be a total of 30M results, so 500k to 600k was really a small portion.

 It's still delighting that the crawled data from the first few attempts improved the RMSE of our submission from 1.341 to 1.308, though the urgency of a revolutionary refresh also emerged.

 ## Part 3: Redesigned management architecture, fine-grained control, more robust and faster {#part-3}

+The first version of the spider swarm was successful to an extent, but a highly-managed framework was cumbersome to further enhancements.
+I decided to identify the limitations and look for alternatives.

 ### Limitations of the previous-generation spider swarm {#limitations}

+- The first thing to emphasize is that Scrapy is too powerful and comprehensive to be flexible.
+I only want to make requests and get results as rapidly as possible.
+    - Scrapy manages almost everything for you, including concurrency control and speed limiting, which is pretty much unwanted when I need to have fine-grained control over them.
+- Pool management was poor.
+"Jobs" can get lost if they aren't sent back (pushed back) to the control center.
+This is most likely the primary cause for the quick depletion of the job pool after gathering ~500k results.
+(There was indeed a serious bug in the spider client, which I'll talk about later on)
+- Unacceptably high CPU usage from the server application, which needs a serious reform as well.
+Looking at the screen of `htop`, I guess that a large portion of the usage is made by SQLite queries, as I was doing a high concurrency server application with millions of rows in the database.
+SQLite doesn't suit this kind of workload, really.

+These barriers ought to be overcome one by one, so I started this revolution from the spider client.

-### Ditching Scrapy and reverting to requests + BeautifulSoup4 {#new-architecture}
+### Ditching Scrapy and reverting to requests + BeautifulSoup4 {#new-spider-architecture}

+### Pre-computed job pool and MariaDB {#new-server-architecture}

+### Results {#part-3-results}

   [requests]: https://2.python-requests.org/